csdurfee/csdurfee.github.io/content/riding-the-waves.md

 # 3 is the magic number

 The sum (or average) of 3 Uniform random variables looks a whole lot like the normal distribution.
-The sides of the triangle round out, and we get something more like a parabola.
+The sides of the triangle round out, and we get something more like a bell curve.
+It's more than a parabola because the slope is changing on the sides.
 Here's what it looks like in simulation:

 ![/img/shaggy-parabola.png](/img/shaggy-parabola.png)